 As a hybrid gaming console, the Nintendo Switch is perfect for pretty much every type of video game—especially puzzle games, when played in handheld mode.

 If you're not sure where to start, we can help.
-Here are the absolute best Nintendo Switch puzzle games we've played.
+Here are our picks for the best Nintendo Switch puzzle games worth checking out!

 The PlayStation Portable didn't make much of a dent in the sales of Nintendo's handhelds, but it did have its share of fantastic games, one of which was the mesmerizing Lumines.